inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 * We believe the following hovedkrav are a part of MVP;
   * Krav
     * Reasoning
+We can keep the priority list of requirements from the first assignment, but make them a little more specific.
+* Show a game board that is connected to the current backend of the game
+* Show elements like the player and flag that are connected to the current backend game

 * Det blir (/blir ikkje) gjort endringer i rekkefølge utfra hva som er gitt fra kunde
   * Grunn